-We maintain a compensation program for our non-employee directors (the "Director Compensation Program"), which was last amended effective March 17, 2023.
+We maintain a compensation program for our non-employee directors (the "Director Compensation Program").
 We do not provide directors who are also our employees any additional compensation for their service as directors.

-Pursuant to the Director Compensation Program, effective as of January 1, 2023, each non-employee director receives an annual retainer of \$35,000, the lead independent director receives an additional annual retainer of \$25,000, the chairman receives an additional annual retainer of \$35,000, and non-employee directors who serve on one or more committees are eligible to receive the following annual committee fees:
+Pursuant to the Director Compensation Program, as in effect for 2023, each non-employee director receives an annual retainer of \$35,000, the lead independent director receives an additional annual retainer of \$25,000, the chairman receives an additional annual retainer of \$35,000, and non-employee directors who serve on one or more committees are eligible to receive the following annual committee fees: